santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 ## Manufacturing Mystery

-Berlit'z central argument follows a deceptively simple structure: over 100 vessels have vanished without trace in the Be
+Berlit'z central argument follows a deceptively simple structure: over 100 vessels have vanished without trace in the Bermuda Triangle since 1945; these disappearances involve bizarre phenomena like spinning compasses and impossible transmissions

 ## The Real Phenomenon